AugustNing/princeton-food/README.md

 NJ alc thing: most restaurants are bring your own beer/beverages (BYOB) since most dont have the expensive liquor license.

 There’s some law in NJ where each company can only have two liquor licenses in the whole state.
 You can get most beers and liquor at the stores around campus, abet for a market up.
 Near equad is **Nassau Liquors Grape Grain** and **Varsity Liquor**.
 On Witherspoon is **Public Wine**.
+On Nassau is **Claridge Wine & Liquor**.

-Cheaper drinks can be found at the Wegmans and Trader Joes on Route 1 (they conveniently these licenses).
+Cheaper drinks can be found at the Wegmans and Trader Joes on Route 1 (they conveniently have these licenses).
 If you have a car, the Costco in Edison has liquor.
 There isn’t liquor or beer at CVS, Wawa, 7Eleven, etc.

 Subscribe to the **freefood email list**!
 During the school year you can practically live off this email list, no joke.
 Undergrads get a ton of free food.
 [https://lists.princeton.edu/cgi-bin/wa?SUBED1=FREEFOOD&A=1](https://lists.princeton.edu/cgi-bin/wa?SUBED1=FREEFOOD&A=1)